 Murakami’s abstract narrative provides an ideal template for Lee’s standard fixations, resulting in a dark and often gripping look at the soul-searing plight of an alienated young man.
 That’s Lee Jongsu (Ah-in Yoo), an introvert who lives in his own quiet world and seeks escape at every turn.
 His life is defined by possibilities that hover beyond his reach — romance and affluence — and they’re epitomized by two fascinating characters drifting into his orbit just enough to clarify why.

 Meanwhile, “Burning” crystallizes its fixation on class.
-At times, the filmmaker overplays his hand — he drops in news reports of Donald Trump appealing to blue-collar Americans in the background of one scene — but the movie stages a striking contrast between the restrictions of Lee’s world and Ben’s casual sense of comfort.
-Lee wants it so badly that he begins to echo Ben’s world through his own confused filter.
-When he argues to Lee that there’s “no right or wrong, just the morals of nature,” he sets the stage for Lee’s attempt to embody that sentiment in a shocking final showdown.
+At times, the filmmaker overplays his hand — he drops in news reports of Donald Trump appealing to blue-collar Americans in the background of one scene — but the movie stages a striking contrast between the restrictions of Jongsu’s world and Ben’s casual sense of comfort.
+Jongsu wants it so badly that he begins to echo Ben’s world through his own confused filter.
+When he argues to Jongsu that there’s “no right or wrong, just the morals of nature,” he sets the stage for Jongsu’s attempt to embody that sentiment in a shocking final showdown.

 “Burning” premiered at the 2018 Cannes Film Festival in Official Competition.
 It is currently seeking distribution.